alinex/bash-lib/doc/log.md

 LOG_ROTATE_NUM=<max number of files>
 ```

+The rotated files may also be compressed by setting the `LOG_ROTATE_COMPRESS` flag.

-But you can't combine the two rotation methods, currently.
+> But you can't combine the two rotation methods by date and by size, currently.